-Convergent Technologies of Santa Clara, California introduced the Worsklate at the same time as the Tandy Model 100.
+Convergent Technologies of Santa Clara, California introduced the Workslate at the same time as the Tandy Model 100.
 Although it was about the same size of the Model 100, the Workslate was primarily a spreadsheet machine.
-No other software could be loaded except some application which was adaptations of the basic spreadsheet program.
+No other software could be loaded except some applications which were adaptations of the basic spreadsheet program.

 Also built-in were a tape drive able to record and play data's or voice annotations, a 300-baud modem, and a printer port.

 The Workslate was first launched in the American Express Christmas catalog, and was sold as a high-tech novelty product.
-But no one was interested in buying a limited spredsheet machine for $895.
-Convergent Technology planned to sell 200,000 units within a year, but only 5,000 systems were sold in the U.S.A plus some hundreds in Europe.
-The product was discontinued in July 1984, and the company lost about $15 million
+But no one was interested in buying a limited spreadsheet machine for $895.
+Convergent Technologies planned to sell 200,000 units within a year, but only 5,000 systems were sold in the USA, plus some hundreds in Europe.
+The product was discontinued in July 1984, and the company lost about $15 million.

 We do like the "Do It" key!

 This unit was kindly donated by Roger Chalke and is complete with three microdrives, the original soft case, and manuals.

 Comment on This Page